Leave your contact details and Get 3 Live Classes for Free

 Is 1280 a Competitive Score for College Admissions?

 Yes.
-A 1280 is a strong SAT score at most non-Ivy colleges and puts you firmly in the middle-to-upper range at many public flagship universities and test-optional private schools.
+A 1280 is a strong SAT score at most non-Ivy colleges and puts you firmly in the middle-to-upper range at many public universities and test-optional private schools.

 It can be especially helpful if: